 - (1) The revolving credit facility has a total commitment of \$300.0 million and expires in 2006.
 We had \$27.4 million in undrawn letters of credit issued under the revolving credit facility as of December 31, 2001.
-As a result, we had unused borrowing capacity under our revolving credit facility, net of issued letters of credit, of \$202.6 million as of December 31, 2001. - (2) Reflects outstanding indebtedness under our existing tranche A term loan facility and our existing tranche B term loan facility as of December 31, 2001 of \$257.1 million and \$469.8 million, respectively.
-Our outstanding indebtedness under our existing tranche A term loan facility and our existing tranche B term loan facility as of March 31, 2002 was \$249.7 million and \$468.8 million, respectively. - (3) Reflects outstanding \$186.2 million senior subordinated dollar notes and E64.1 million senior subordinated euro notes, each at 98.8% of face value.
-Assumes a conversion rate of euro into U.S. dollars of E1.12 to \$1.00, which was the rate in effect on December 31, 2001. - (4) Reflects cash to be acquired in the IFC Acquisition. - (5)Transaction costs and expenses not covered by our additional borrowings under the amended senior credit facilities will be paid through additional borrowings under our revolving credit facility. - (6) In the event that the IFC Acquisition is not consummated, we would not borrow additional amounts under our senior credit facilities.
+As a result, we had unused borrowing capacity under our revolving credit facility, net of - (2) Reflects outstanding indebtedness under our existing tranche A term loan facility and our existing tranche B term loan facility as of December 31, 2001 of \$257.1 million and \$469.8 million, respectively.
+Our outstanding indebtedness under our existing tranche A term loan facility and our existing tranche B term loan facility as of March 31, 2002 was \$249.7 million and \$468.8 million, respectively.

+issued letters of credit, of \$202.6 million as of December 31, 2001.

+- (3) Reflects outstanding \$186.2 million senior subordinated dollar notes and E64.1 million senior subordinated euro notes, each at 98.8% of face value.
+Assumes a conversion rate of euro into U.S. dollars of E1.12 to \$1.00, which was the rate in effect on December 31, 2001. - (4) Reflects cash to be acquired in the IFC Acquisition.

+- (5) In the event we elect to apply the net proceeds from this offering in excess of \$200.0 million to repay outstanding indebtedness under our revolving credit facility, the amount of borrowings under the Incremental Tranche C Term Loan would be \$248.7 million.
+In such an event, the pro forma outstanding amounts under our revolving credit facility and our term loan facilities as of December 31, 2001 would be \$23.7 million and \$1,075.4 million, respectively. - (6) In the event that the IFC Acquisition is not consummated, we would not borrow additional amounts under our senior credit facilities.
 In such event, we would use the net proceeds from this offering to repay a portion of the outstanding indebtedness under our existing senior credit facilities.
-We would incur a \$2.2 million net of tax extraordinary loss on repayment of a portion of the outstanding indebtedness under our existing tranche A term loan facility and tranche B term loan facility, as required by the terms of such facilities.
+We would incur a \$2.3 million net of tax extraordinary loss on repayment of a portion of the outstanding indebtedness under our existing tranche A term loan facility and tranche B term loan facility, as required by the terms of such facilities.
 The loss would result from writing off a portion of our existing unamortized prepaid financing fees.
-Under these circumstances, our as adjusted total long-term debt and total capitalization as of December 31, 2001 would be \$801.0 million and \$1,449.5 million, respectively. - (7) Reflects the extraordinary loss arising from the refinancing of our existing tranche B term loan facility with the Refinancing Loan portion of the New Tranche C Term Loan.
-The loss is comprised of the write-off of the unamortized balance of prepaid financing fees for the existing tranche B term loan facility and a portion of the estimated fees to amend our existing senior credit facilities totaling \$6.5 million, net of tax.
+Under these circumstances, our as adjusted total long-term debt and total capitalization as of December 31, 2001 would be \$794.4 million and \$1,449.4 million, respectively.

+(7) Reflects the extraordinary loss arising from the refinancing of our existing tranche B term loan facility with the New Tranche C Term Loan, assuming we fully extinguish our existing tranche B term loan facility.
+The loss is comprised of the write-off of the unamortized balance of existing tranche B term loan facility prepaid financing fees and estimated fees to amend our existing senior credit facilities totaling \$7.2 million, net of tax.